yesasha/alert-selection-bookmarklet/README_OLD.md

 ### Tricks to minification

 The bookmarklet's length is limited to an url length.
+In some browsers it may be very small, less than 500 characters.

 <s>If you are shure, you script doesn't return a value, you may omit a void()
 `javascript:void((function(){var message = 'Hello!';alert(message)})())`